 • Error UI

-• Rewrite the CSS file of the default error UI
+• Modify the CSS file of the default error UI

-You can customize the error UI based on the default layout of the player.
-You can rewrite the CSS file to change the background color, font, and position of the UI and specify whether to display the error message.
+You can customize the error UI based on the default error UI.
+You can modify the CSS file to change the background color, font, and position and specify whether to display the error message.

 • Define a new error UI